Trikke76/Zabbix-Book/docs/Guidlines-for-translations.md

 - If you like to translate a page then create a file with the same name as the original but add the country code before .md Ex : Requirements.md will become Requirements.nl.md.
 If you don't make screenshots with translations then use the same images in the image dir.
 - If you like to add new screenshots create a new folder image.<language code> Ex: image/ becomes image.nl/

+## How to write a topic

+- When you write a topic start with an introduction what the topic is about
+- Give an overview of the topics that you will cover
+- Add visuals if possible
+- Create a how to so that people see how they can do this
+- place the images in a /image folder